 The CDB owns the permit relationship.
 They submit the application, respond to Ameren's questions, modify the design if needed, and confirm the permit's approval before construction starts.
 A good CDB also tracks the application through Ameren's queue and pushes back on unreasonable delays.

 For property owners, the practical implication is that the CDB you choose matters more than just for construction quality.
-A CDB with active working history at Ameren's permit office handles applications faster and recovers from denials more efficiently than a newly certified builder still establishing their corridor reputation.
+A CDB who files applications regularly knows what documentation Ameren's review checks for, which means fewer incomplete submissions and a faster recovery if a design needs modification.

 Shoreline regulations to know